Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 ## Abstract

-The newest LLMs have support for returning properly formatted json responses, making it easy for client applications to parse complex responses.
+The newest LLMs have support for returning properly formatted JSON responses, making it easy for client applications to parse complex responses.
 This makes it tempting for AI coding applications to use tool function calls or other structured reply formats to receive code from LLMs.
 Unfortunately,
-LLMs write worse code when asked to wrap it in json, harming their ability to correctly solve coding tasks.
+LLMs write worse code when asked to wrap it in JSON, harming their ability to correctly solve coding tasks.
-Returning code as plain (markdown) text results in lower scores on a variant of the aider code editing benchmark, often significantly harming coding performance.
+On a variant of the aider code editing benchmark, JSON-wrapping code often significantly harms coding performance compared to returning code as plain (markdown) text.
-This holds true across many top coding LLMs, and even OpenAI's newest gpt-4o-2024-08-06 with "strict" json support suffers from this code-in-json handicap.
+This holds true across many top coding LLMs, and even OpenAI's newest gpt-4o-2024-08-06 with "strict" JSON support suffers from this code-in-JSON handicap.

 ## Introduction